You may be wondering whether a tummy tuck, known as an abdominoplasty, is the right procedure for you.

 - Patients who have suffered trauma, tumours or other diseases

 The procedure is highly personalised per individual and may not always be suitable for every patient.

-It’s important to speak to your plastic surgeon before making the decision to get the surgery, as they will be able to express whether it is the right operation for you.
+It’s important to speak to your cosmetic doctor before making the decision to get the surgery, as they will be able to express whether it is the right operation for you.

-The plastic surgeon will assess your general health and current condition, to work out which treatment is best for you.
+The doctor will assess your general health and current condition, to work out which treatment is best for you.